gurditsingh/hydeout/_posts/test.md

 ## Points to Remember

-The outer join  NULL results will be generated with a delay that depends on the specified watermark delay and the time range condition._ This is because the engine has to wait for that long to ensure there were no matches and there will be no more matches in future.
+The outer NULL results will be generated with a delay that depends on the specified watermark delay and the time range condition.
+This is because the engine has to wait for that long to ensure there were no matches and there will be no more matches in future.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAxNzAyNzk3NSwtMTk0NDY3NzQ0MCwxNj
+eyJoaXN0b3J5IjpbLTE3MTg5MjYwMjIsLTE5NDQ2Nzc0NDAsMT
-cyODgzNzMxLC03NDU1ODQ3MTMsLTY0NzI5OTY3OCw0MDgyMDM0
+Y3Mjg4MzczMSwtNzQ1NTg0NzEzLC02NDcyOTk2NzgsNDA4MjAz
-ODYsLTE5NDg0NTM5NjUsNjYzNTM0ODY4LDM2MDQ4MDY4MCwxMD
+NDg2LC0xOTQ4NDUzOTY1LDY2MzUzNDg2OCwzNjA0ODA2ODAsMT
-E4MTAwMjEzLDE1NjI3NzU1NjcsNTQ1MTE2MzIzLDE2OTMzODk2
+AxODEwMDIxMywxNTYyNzc1NTY3LDU0NTExNjMyMywxNjkzMzg5
-NTksLTM1OTE0NTM1OSw0NzY0MzUwNDcsLTExNzU1MzY4NzksNj
+NjU5LC0zNTkxNDUzNTksNDc2NDM1MDQ3LC0xMTc1NTM2ODc5LD
-I5ODAyNzczLDYyNDYyMDIxMCwxMTk5MzE0NTYyLC0xMjk1NDAx
+YyOTgwMjc3Myw2MjQ2MjAyMTAsMTE5OTMxNDU2MiwtMTI5NTQw
-NDY4XX0=
+MTQ2OF19
 -->